uzrwth/uzrwth.github.io/content/posts/bartosutton.md

 The ability of some reinforcement learning methods to learn with parameterized approximators addresses the classical "curse of dimensionality" in operations research and control theory.

+## Examples

+- chess player
+- adaptive controller adjusts parameters of a petroleum refinery's operation in real time
+- Phil prepares his breakfast

+All invole interaction between an active decision-making agent and its environment, within which the agent seeks to achieve a goal despite uncertainty about its environment

+The agent can use its experience to improve its performance over time

+The chess player refines the intuition he uses to evaluate positions

+The knowledge the agent brings to the task at the start --- either from previous experience with related tasks or built into it by design or evolution --- influences what is useful or easy to learn, but interaction with the environment is essential for adjusting behavior to exploit specific features of the task.

 ## Elements of reinforcement learning

 - policy